05 October 2023

 Yes, you can:

-Greatly decrease your current cloud infrastructure bill and save money through skilled cloud cost management and a variety of tactics such as reserved instances, regardless of what cloud provider you use,
+- greatly decrease your current cloud infrastructure bill and save money through skilled cloud cost management and a variety of tactics such as reserved instances, regardless of what cloud provider you use,

-- replace outdated and efficient architecture with a new one and keep the application running at all times,
+- replace outdated and efficient architecture in cloud environments with a new one and keep the application running at all times,

 That’s why regardless of whether you’re already in the business or about to enter it ...